arcoleburn/mock-help-desk/README.md

-A mock tech support ticket system.
+A mock tech support ticket system using NextJS and Prisma.